 Supply chain logistics risk is complex, varied, and constantly changing.
 Businesses are constantly aiming to improve their logistical efficiency, trying to find places to cut costs and time, all while maintaining and exceeding customer expectations.
-But efficiency is just one piece of the supply chain puzzle—and not even the most important one.
-In fact, efficiency may introduce significant logistics risk to your business when it’s faced with a disruptive event.
+But efficiency is just one piece of the supply chain puzzle.
+It is not even the most important one.
+In fact, efficiency may introduce significant logistics risk to your business during a disruptive event.
 Instead of making efficiency your core methodology, focus on logistical resilience to build agile and durable supply chains.

 Why resilience is better for logistics risk

-Supply chain logistics managers have traditionally been focused on efficiency, attempting to reduce time and, therefore, costs, with customer satisfaction dictating metrics.
-In this vein, there have been great advances in logistical efficiency, as evidenced by businesses around the world adopting Toyota’s revolutionary just-in-time inventory approach.
+Supply chain logistics managers have traditionally focused on efficiency, attempting to reduce time and, therefore, costs, with customer satisfaction dictating metrics.
+In this vein, there have been great advances in logistical efficiency.
+This is evidenced by businesses around the world adopting Toyota’s revolutionary just-in-time inventory approach.
 But these kinds of approaches don’t provide any bulwark against disruptions, creating efficient but potentially very fragile supply networks.

 A resilience-based approach to logistics could increase shipping times and costs in the short term, but it ultimately grants businesses better long-term flexibility and profits.
 Resilient logistics operations are better prepared in the face of major disruptions and are equipped to deal with changing regulations on carbon emissions.
-Focusing on resilience, therefore, ensures that efficiencies are built with adaptability in mind, giving companies the ability to withstand short-term disruptions and turn rapidly and smoothly to plan B, plan C, or even plan D to mitigate longer disruptions.
+Focusing on resilience, therefore, ensures that efficiencies include adaptability.
+This gives companies the ability to withstand short-term disruptions and turn rapidly and smoothly to plan B, plan C, or even plan D to mitigate longer disruptions.
 Investing in resilience is an investment into business continuity in the face of an ever-shifting supply chain landscape.

-This move to resilience marks a larger shift within the supply chain ecosystem, as companies work to be the most reliable suppliers instead of only focusing on speed.
+This move to resilience marks a larger shift within the supply chain ecosystem.
+Companies now work to be the most reliable suppliers instead of only focusing on speed.
 Of course, delivering quickly is still an important metric.
 However, customers are increasingly choosing suppliers that can fulfill their contracts reliably, meeting a promised delivery date even in the face of disruptions.
 By choosing to focus on resilience, businesses can offer realistic estimates for shipping products, providing customers with a sense of security and trust.

 How resilience works for logistics risk